 The legal department in the Ministry of Industry Commerce and Employment had issued a detailed document pointing out the need of the state in more tools and means to enhance the enforcement.
 Following this document there were many meetings between our legal department and the legal departments of the Ministry of Industry Trade and Commerce and the Ministry of Legal Affairs.
-ISRAC team hope that the new minister, Mr. Fuad Ben Eliezer and his deputy Mrs. Orit Noked, will push forward the procedure to the benefit of the regulators and the public.
+The revision of ISRAC's law will facilitate, among other things, the implementation of the new regulations in the construction field.